 All assignments must be submitted by the specified deadline.
-For presentations, you must notify me in advance if you cannot present that day; documentation, in line with UoG policy (see below), must be provided for such instances.
+For presentations, you must notify me in advance if you cannot present that day; documentation.
 For written assignments, there is a late penalty of 10% per calendar day for late submissions.
 After 5 calendar days, the grade is zero.
-If you are unable to submit a written assignment by the specified deadline, it is your responsibility to contact me in advance and to provide appropriate documentation in line with UoG policy (see below).
+If you are unable to submit a written assignment by the specified deadline, please contact me in advance and to provide appropriate documentation in line with UoG policy (see below).